Jachm11/optee-os_raspberry_pi_4_port/README.md

 ```
 Now we gotta compile it using the RPI4's device tree compiler.
 Make sure to change the commands to the correct directory.
 ```
-cd buildroot/output/build/linux-custom/scripts/dts
+cd buildroot/output/build/linux-custom/scripts/dtc
-./dtc .../OPTEE-RPI4/optee-fix.dts > .../OPTEE-RPI4/optee-fix.dtbo
+./dtc /.../OPTEE-RPI4/optee-fix.dts > /.../OPTEE-RPI4/optee-fix.dtbo
 cd ../../../../../../
 ls
 ```
 You should see a new file named ```optee-fix.dtbo```.
+It is a binary jut like [this](link).

 Now we are going to copy this file over to the firmware overlays on the RPI4.
 So that it can be run once we define it on the `config.txt` file.
 ```